perutilli/OBPMark_rust/src/GPU4S_benchmarks.md

 ## Problems
 * [ ] Fix correctness ndarray (especially float and double), for now against 2d matrix (it is the safest)
-* [ ] Do the same for 1d to sanity check the indexing
+* [x] Do the same for 1d to sanity check the indexing
 * [ ] Fix formatting problems for integers
 * [ ] Why are integers not overflowing even without the modulo?
 * [ ] Note that the random_seed gives the same result ONLY on the same machine
+* [ ] Think of potential verification function where it takes the closures to execute to get the expected result, so that verification could be one line.
+* [ ] Probably we want a trait for Matrix, so that we are sure that some functions have a certain signature, this is not strictly necessary since at compilation time we know which matrix type we are using (which is also good for performance), however it would be nice to have.

 ### Correctness checking
 As (maybe) expected, the ndarray fails verification for float and double.
 However sometimes it does pass using epsilon of 1e-4 (same used in the original benchmark).
 Why does this happen?
-Also how come it is so fast?
+Also how come it is so fast -> Quite sure it uses BLAS or something similar, we need to be sure of this.
-<mark> I think we might want to abandon ndarray at least for the moment, it might not be mantained anymore. </mark>
+<mark> I think we might want to abandon ndarray at least for the moment, it might not be mantained anymore.
+I do want to come back to it however </mark>

 ## General notes
 <mark>Remember to use the `--release` flag when compiling the benchmarks if testing the performance!!!</mark>